Thomas J. Schoenbaum: Tulane, Georgia, and Later Appointments

-Legal Career
+Legal career

-Schoenbaum is licensed to practice law in four states and is admitted to the Bar of the Supreme Court of the United States.
-He is an active member of the Maritime Law Association of the United States.
+Schoenbaum was licensed to practice law in four states and was admitted to the Bar of the Supreme Court of the United States.
+He was an active member of the Maritime Law Association of the United States.

 His career in private practice began at Jenner & Block (1966–1968).
 He later served as special counsel to several firms, including Jones, Walker, Waechter, Poitevent & Denegre.
 In his independent practice, he represented the State of Alaska after the Exxon Valdez oil spill and Japanese investors following the Deepwater Horizon oil spill.
-He has also served as a contract lawyer for the United States Department of Justice on three occasions.
+He also served as a contract lawyer for the United States Department of Justice on three occasions.

+Death

+Schoenbaum died in Alexandria, Virginia, on June 8, 2026, at the age of 86.

-Major Publications and Recognition
+Major publications and recognition

 Schoenbaum's written work has been influential in multiple fields of law.

 Admiralty and Maritime Law

-Schoenbaum is the author of the treatise Admiralty and Maritime Law, first published in 1987.
+Schoenbaum was the author of the treatise Admiralty and Maritime Law, first published in 1987.
 The work, now in its seventh edition, is considered an authoritative text in its field.
 Its influence is demonstrated by its frequent citation by federal and state courts, including the Supreme Court of the United States.